Generic Name: asenapine (a-SEN-a-peen)

 - Some patients who take asenapine may develop muscle movements that they cannot control.
 This is more likely to happen in elderly patients, especially women.
 The chance that this will happen or that it will become permanent is greater in those who take asenapine in higher doses or for a long time.
 Muscle problems may also occur after short-term treatment with low doses.
 Tell your doctor at once if you have muscle problems with your arms; legs; or your tongue, face, mouth, or jaw (eg, tongue sticking out, puffing of cheeks, mouth puckering, chewing movements) while taking asenapine.

 - Asenapine may increase the amount of a certain hormone (prolactin) in your blood.
 Symptoms may include enlarged breasts, missed menstrual period, decreased sexual ability, or nipple discharge.
 Contact your doctor right away if you experience any of these symptoms.

-- Lab tests, including complete blood cell counts, electrolyte levels, weight checks, or fasting blood sugar levels, may be performed while you use asenapine.
+- Lab tests may be performed while you use asenapine.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.